khuang28jhu/bs3/README.md

    * [Methylation Rate Statistics Display](#MethylationRateStatisticsDisplay)
 * [Example Use Case](#ExampleUseCase)
 * [Linking with MethGo](#Linkingw/MethGo)

-# <a name="NewFeatures"></a>New Features
-* BS-seeker3 now employs an improved index, conducts fast alignment with SNAP, and incorporates a highly optimized pipeline to process SNAP pseudo-alginment outputs.
-* BS-seeker3 now executes local alignment through the Unnoken Algorithm, which allows high mappability and accuracy and does not waste too much runtime.
-* BS-seeke3 also outputs a quality control graph, meta-gene plot, and bisulfite unconversion rate histogram, which allows better visulatization of the methylation pattern.

 # <a name="SystemRequirements"></a>System Requirements
 * Linux or Mac OS Environment